 Mice were made susceptible to infection by providing ad libitum drinking water with the addition of 0.5mg/mL cefoperazone (cat # 0219969501, MP Pharmaceuticals) in Gibco distilled water.
 The antibiotic water was changed every two days and was provided for 10 days.
 Following two days of supplying drinking water without antibiotic, mice were challenged with either spores or water (mock).
 C. difficile spores suspended in 50μL of Gibco distilled water were administered via oral gavage.
 The number of viable spores in each inoculum was innumerate by plating for colony forming units (CFU) per mL-1 on pre-reduced taurocholate cycloserine cefoxtin fructose agar (TCCFA).
 Over the course of the infection, mice were weighed routinely and stool was collected for quantitative culture.
 Mice were infected with between 102 and 104 CFU.

 Quantitative Culture.
 Fresh voided fecal pellets were collected from each mouse into a pre-weighted sterile tube.
 Following collection, the tubes were reweighed and passed into an anaerobic chamber (Coy Laboratories).
 In the chamber, each sample was diluted 1 to 10 (w/v) using pre-reduced sterile PBS and serially diluted.
 100uL of a given dilution was spread on to pre-reduced TCCFA or when appropriate TCCFA supplemented with either 2 or 6 ug/mL of erythromycin.
 Strain 630 is erythromycin resistant; use of erythromycin in TCCFA plates reduced background growth from other bacteria in the sample.
-Plates were incubated incubated anaerobically at 37C and colonies were enumerated at 18-24 hours.
+Plates were incubated anaerobically at 37C and colonies were enumerated at 18-24 hours.
 Plates that were used to determine if mice were negative for C. difficile were held and rechecked at 48 hours.

 Splenocytes Recovery and Transfer.
 Spleens from individual animals were aseptically harvested from donor mice.
 Following harvest, the organ was gently ground up to remove the cells from the capsule.
 Cells were suspended in RPMI complete media and the suspension was passed through 40um cell strainer to remove large debris.
 Red blood cells were lysed with RBC lysing buffer (Sigma R7757) for a few minutes.
 Following lysis, cells were pelleted by centrifugation at 15000 rpm for 5 minutes at 4C.
-Cells were enumerated manually using a haemocytometer and re-suspended in L-15 media.
+Cells were enumerated manually using a haemocytometer and re-suspended in Leibovitz’s L-15 (Corning 10-045-CV) media.
 Recipient mice were injected with XXXXX cells in 0.25mL L-15 media into the peritoneal cavity.
 Mice that received vehicle were injected with 0.25mL of L-15 media only.

 Serum Collection.
-Serum was collected from either from the saphenous vein for pre-treatment time points or via heart puncture at the experimental endpoint.
+Blood was collected into Serum was collected from either from the saphenous vein for pre-treatment time points or via heart puncture at the experimental endpoint.

 Total IgG ELISA.
 Total serum IgG levels were measured using the IgG (Total) Mouse Uncoated ELISA Kit (ThermoFisher Scientific Cat# 88-50400).
 Each sample was diluted 500-fold in assay buffer and run in duplicate with Southern Biotech TMB Stop Solution (Cat# 0412-01) used as the stop solution.
 Optical density values were measured at 450nm and 570nm on a VersaMax plate reader (Molecular Devices, Sunnyvale, CA) and corrected by subtracting the 570nm measurement from the 450nm measurement.
 A 4-Parameter Standard Curve was used to calculate sample concentration values.